 All international students must provide a copy of their valid passport for immigration purposes.
 The passport must be valid for at least six months of the semester to which the student is applying.

 To be admitted into a degree program, international students who will not be graduating from an English educational system within the last two years, or for whom English is not the primary language, must submit official TOEFL, IELTS, Duolingo or Cambridge scores.
-The preferred TOEFL score for admissions is 79 (Internet Based Test [IBT]).
-The preferred IELTS score for admission is 6.0.
+The preferred minimum TOEFL score for admissions is 213 (computer-based), 79 (IBT Internet-based) or 8.5 (Essentials).
+The preferred IELTS score is 6.0.
 The preferred Duolingo score is 105.
 The preferred Cambridge score is 170.

 The following nations recognize English as an official language: